 As a girl with a fashion degree and a little bit of a fabric snob - I had a trouble finding clothing that I wanted to wear, but that were created with the producer in mind.

-One summer I started Liz Alig as just a collection of a few dresses - really as an experiment to see if it was possible to make clothing completely out of recycled materials (because at the time it was almost impossible to find the source of most fabrics).
+One summer I started Liz Alig as a collection of a few dresses - really an experiment to see if it was possible to make clothing completely out of recycled materials.
 When these dresses sold and people wanted more I partnered with a group I worked with in Honduras, to produce 100 more dresses.

-We have gone from producing thousands of pieces a season to large retailers globally back to selling directly to our customers online (because it is way more sustainable and less stressful), but today our goal is still the same - to make clothing people want to wear while giving those who make it meaningful jobs.
-A large portion of the line is still produced with recycled materials, but we now incorporate sustainable and handwoven textiles as well.
+Over the past ten years Liz Alig has gone from producing thousands of pieces a season to boutiques and retailers nationally back to selling directly to you online.
+Our goal is the same - to make clothing that makes women feel confident (and comfortable) while giving those who make it a meaningful (and well paying) job.
+A large portion of the line is still produced with recycled materials, but we now incorporate sustainable and handwoven textiles.